bbcawodu/careadvisors-backend/README.md

 "Address": String (Can be empty),
 "Met Navigator At": String,
 "Household Size": Integer,
+"Navigator Notes": [
+                        "These are",
+                        "sample notes",
+                        "navigators write about consumers",
+                        ...
+                    ](Can be an empty array),
 "Plan": String (Can be empty),
 "Preferred Language": String (Can be empty), "Navigator Database ID": Integer,